mesnico/VBS22-KIS-Analysis/README.md

 ## Generate a plot
 A plot can be generated following the configuration written in a yaml configuration file.

-This is an example call to construct the _time-recall_ table
+This is an example call to construct the _time-recall_ table:
 ```
 python plot.py time_recall_table --config config2022.yaml
 ```